IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 /**
  * Defines the implementation and the configuration of the account frontend.
  */
-val accountFrontend by extra {
+val accountFrontend = FrontendConfig(
-    FrontendConfig(
     // Needs to match with the name of the builder class. frontendBuilderName = "AccountFrontendBuilder",
-        // The module containing the frontend implementation. implementationModule = ExampleModuleReference("frontends_account"),
+    // The module containing the frontend implementation. implementationModule = ExampleModuleReference("examples_plugin_frontend"),
     // Create the frontend on demand.
-It will be created when the menu item is selected. creationPolicy = FrontendCreationPolicy.CREATE_ON_DEMAND
+It will be created when the menu item is selected. creationPolicy = FrontendCreationPolicy.CREATE_ON_DEMAND )
-    )
-}

-val accountMenuItem by extra {
 // We can use `FrontendConfig.toMenuItem()` as the menu item is defined in the same module as
 // the frontend implementation.
 The argument given needs to match with the property that
-    // was created earlier in the tutorial. accountFrontend.toMenuItem("accountMenuItem")
+// was created earlier in the tutorial. val accountMenuItem = accountFrontend.toMenuItem("accountMenuItem")
-}
 ```

 The above build configurations use the `ExampleModuleReference` to resolve a module name into